Prong4107/scalpel/CONTRIBUTING.md

 ## Building the Project

-To build Scalpel:
+### Building Scalpel

 1. Navigate to the project root directory.
-2. Run the following command:
+2. Build the project:
     ```sh
     ./gradlew build
     ```
-3. Upon successful build, you'll find the generated `.jar` file in `./scalpel/build/libs/scalpel-0.0.1.jar`.
+3. Upon successful build, the generated JAR file can be found in `./scalpel/build/libs/scalpel-0.0.1.jar`.

-### Building the documentation:
+### Building the documentation

-1. `cd docs/`
-2. Create a venv and install requirements.txt:
+1. Navigate to the docs directory:
     ```sh
+    cd docs/
+    ```
+2. Create a virtual environment and install the requirements from `requirements.txt`:
+    ```sh
     python3 -m venv .venv
     source .venv/bin/activate
     pip install -r requirements.txt
     ```
-3. Run the following command:
+3. Launch the build:
     ```sh
     ./build.py
     ```
-4. Upon successful build, you'll find the generated site in `public/`
+4. The documentation HTML pages will be generated in `public/`

 ## Testing

-Before submitting any changes, ensure that all tests pass:
+Before submitting any changes, ensure that all tests pass.
+Run them as follows:

 ```sh
 ./run_tests.sh